SupakunZ/GNSS_RTK/README.md

 # GNSS_RTK

 This program is a program developed for research projects related to unmanned aerial vehicles.
 There is cooperation in the development of many parts.
-This program will be used to extract data from satellites using GNSS RTK. and process the data to create accurate routes for unmanned vehicles.
+This program will be used to extract data from satellites using [GNSS-RTK](https://www.ardusimple.com/product/simplertk2blite/). and process the data to create accurate routes for unmanned vehicles.

 ## Research tools
 --> Software